googlecreativelab/creatability-seeing-music/README.md

 # Overview

 Seeing Music is a tool for visualizing music.
 You can turn on your mic to sing or play sounds.
 You can also drop in your own audio or video file.
-Some modes – like Hilbert Scope and Spectrogram – show the subtle textures of sound.
-Others show the paths and shapes of different melodies.
+Some modes – like Hilbert Scope and Spectrogram – show the subtle textures of sound while others show the paths and shapes of different melodies.

 Use **Basic Mode** to visualize monophonic music such as a human voice.
 Use **Piano Mode** to visualize polyphonic music such as piano recordings.
 You can also use Piano Mode to visualize a live performance using a MIDI keyboard.

 The pitch detection is based on [this code](https://github.com/peterkhayes/pitchfinder).
-The hilbert scope is based on [this code](https://github.com/conundrumer/audioscope).
+The Hilbert Scope is based on [this code](https://github.com/conundrumer/audioscope).
 The piano transcription is built with [Onsets and Frames](https://magenta.tensorflow.org/onsets-frames), a machine learning model made by the Magenta team at Google.

 # Install and Run